vanbalken/arris-tg2492lg/README.md

 The current functionality is limited to retrieving a list of devices that are connected to the router.

+> **_WARNING:_** The router prevents the admin user from logging in twice.
+This can cause problems with accessing the router's configuration pages while this platform is active.

 ## Usage

 List all connected devices: